t-d-k/LibreCrypt/docs/Linux_volumes.md

 #### Hash Selection
 </A>

-If an attempt is made to mount a volume using a cypher with a larger keysize than the hash algorithm used to processes the user's password, dm-crypt appears to use the following algorithm to generate the actual encryption/decryption key used by the cypher:
+If an attempt is made to open a container using a cypher with a larger keysize than the hash algorithm used to processes the user's password, dm-crypt appears to use the following algorithm to generate the actual encryption/decryption key used by the cypher:

   1. The user's password is hashed.
   1. If the hash output contains fewer bits than the cypher's keysize, the capital letter "A" is prepended to the user's password, and a new hash is generated.